IN THIS SECTION:

 The Organ: Recent History

-This organ has been preceded by six other instruments in the 500 years of existence of our Cathedral; those built by Fray Juan (1479), D. Francisco Ortiguez (1733) and D. Valentín Verdalonga (1831) on the Gospel side; and those of Maese Jors (1579), D. Diego de Orío (1725) and D. Jordi Bosch (1779) on the Epistle side.
+This organ was preceded by six other instruments during the Cathedral’s 500-year history: those built by Fray Juan (1479), D. Francisco Ortiguez (1733), and D. Valentín Verdalonga (1831) on the Gospel side; and those by Maese Jors (1579), D. Diego de Orío (1725), and D. Jordi Bosch (1779) on the Epistle side.

-And it has already known six principal organists: D. Buenaventura Íñiguez (1865-1902), D. Bernardino Salas (1903-1912), D. Juan Bautista Elustiza (1912-1919), D. Norberto Almandoz (1919-1939), D. Ángel Urcelay (1939-1961) and D. José Enrique Ayarra Jarne (1961-2018).
-The electrical system of connection between keys and tubes, outdated and located in a wooden cabinet with serious risk of fire, required an absolute modernization, which would be carried out in 1973 by the Organería Española of D. Ramón González Amezua, thanks to the generosity of D. Florentino Pérez Embid, then Director General of Fine Arts.
+The Cathedral has also had six principal organists: D. Buenaventura Íñiguez (1865–1902), D. Bernardino Salas (1903–1912), D. Juan Bautista Elustiza (1912–1919), D. Norberto Almandoz (1919–1939), D. Ángel Urcelay (1939–1961), and D. José Enrique Ayarra Jarne (1961–2018).
+The electrical connection system between keys and pipes, now outdated and housed in a wooden cabinet with a serious fire risk, required complete modernisation, which was carried out in 1973 by the Organería Española of D. Ramón González Amezua, thanks to the generosity of D. Florentino Pérez Embid, then Director General of Fine Arts.

 Twenty-three years later, in 1996, with the sponsorship of the Real Maestranza de Caballería de Sevilla, the German organ builder Gerhard Grenzing would undertake a very important reform, applying the most modern technologies to the instrument and laying the foundations for an ambitious project, consisting of returning to the multi-secular tradition of two large independent organs: one baroque (Antigua side) with its own console and mechanical system, and another romantic-symphonic; which, however, can be operated jointly from the current electrical console, already prepared for it.